hexadezi/TailNET/README.md

 See the example application for a better understanding.

 ## Noteworthy
-- If the file, the monitoring will stop.
+- If the file is deleted, the monitoring will stop.
 It can be restarted, if the file exists again or is created.
 - If the file becomes smaller, it will be recognized and the monitoring will be reset to the new file size.

 ## Download